stasdo12/stasdo12/README.md

 # My GitHub Account

-# Hi there! 👋 I'm [stasdo12], an experienced developer specializing in Python and Java.
+# Hi there! 👋 I'm Stanislav Donetc, an experienced developer specializing in Python and Java.
 I've completed numerous courses and spent a year working as a programmer.

 ## My Skills